What Is Subconjunctival Hemorrhage?

 Your conjunctiva, the clear membrane that covers your eye, has a lot of tiny blood vessels.
 When blood gets trapped beneath this layer, it’s called subconjunctival.
 This blood doesn’t involve the inside of your eye or your cornea, so your vision isn’t affected.

-You might not even be aware that you have a red spot -- its official name is subconjunctival hemorrhage -- until you look in a mirror.
-You won’t notice any symptoms like vision changes, discharge, or pain.
-The only discomfort you may have is a scratchy feeling on the surface of your eye.
+You might not even know that a blood vessel has broken until you look in a mirror.
+You probably won’t notice any symptoms like vision changes, discharge, or pain.
+You may only have a scratchy feeling on the surface of your eye.

-Most happen when your blood pressure spikes due to:
+These hemorrhages often happen when your blood pressure spikes because of:

-Some red spots result from an injury or illness, like:
+Some red spots result from an injury or illness, such as:

 - Roughly rubbing your eye

-- Trauma, like a foreign object stuck in your eye
+- Injury, like having something stuck in your eye

 - Contact lenses